 Always press darts before major seams are stitched or before they are crossed with any other line of stitching.
 Use a curved surface to press the dart so you will maintain the built-in shape.
 Vertical darts should be pressed toward center front or center back.
 Horizontal darts are pressed downward, unless otherwise specified.

 Name Age

 County Years of Work

-Using the information on the opposition pointed darts.
-Any fabric can be use •
+Using the information on the oppo · • •

-Do your darts meet the following cri- Stitched to a point Threads secured Pressed in proper direction iteria?
+Do your darts meet the following Stitched to a point Threads secured Pressed in proper direction criteria?
 Yes No

-STRAIGHT CURVED DOUBLE-POINTED
+STRAIGHT CURVED DOUBLE C-POINTED